roshanchimane/World_Company_Layoffs/README.md

-# Layoffs Data Cleaning and EDA with SQL
+# Layoffs Data Cleaning and EDA with SQL.

 This project demonstrates a complete data preprocessing and exploratory data analysis (EDA) workflow using SQL on a layoffs dataset.
 The data was cleaned and transformed to prepare it for insights into global layoffs across industries, countries, and time periods.